-Opened in 1916 and now handling most of the low-cost European airline flights into Rome, Ciampino airport (officially named 'G. B. Pastine International Airport' - although no-one ever calls it that) is one of the busiest in the whole of Italy, processing nearly six million passengers each year.
+Opened in 1916 and now handling most of the low-cost European airline flights into Rome, Ciampino is one of the busiest in the whole of Italy, processing nearly six million passengers each year.

-That many people passing through inevitably means it's going to be busy, and at times it can be incredibly congested.
-If you're going to get through it with the minimum of stress you need to plan ahead.
+You can get through it with the minimum of stress - you just need to plan ahead.

-Situated 12 kilometres or nearly 8 miles from the centre of Rome, Ciampino is just off the main city ring road and very easy to reach by car.
+Situated 12 kilometres (about 8 miles) from the centre of Rome, Ciampino is just off the main city ring road and very easy to reach by car.